How many dogs do you have at a time?

 Do you have any outdoor space?
 Where will my dog go to the bathroom?

 Yes we do!
-We have a backyard with outdoor turf, benches, a slide and a wooden deck where the dogs can play, relax, and sunbathe when the weather is pleasant.
+We have a backyard with outdoor turf, benches, a slide and a beds where the dogs can play, relax, and sunbathe when the weather is pleasant.
 Throughout the year, we also use this outdoor space for potty breaks.
 We encourage dogs to keep up good bathroom habits by maintaining pee/poop (which we refer to as “#1” and “#2”) for outside only.
 Though we of course have occasional accidents, our outdoor-only bathroom policy helps us keep a sanitary, non-stinky daycare!
 For dogs that are not used to going to the bathroom outdoors, we do have a wee-wee pad station set up.
 Dogs boarding with us are also walked in our local neighborhood in addition to the time they spend in our yard.
 We do not bring out dogs only visiting for grooming, so please make sure your pup goes to the bathroom before his or her appointment!

 Do you offer a discount if I have two dogs?